nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * “[CLASS]\|false\|Math tutorial\|2020-09-21 1600”: one of the date-time parameter is missing from the encoded string
 * “[CLASS]+false+Math tutorial+2020-09-21 1500+2020-09-21 1600”: the parameter separator “+” is not recognized by our decoder.

-Expected: the program will not be able to start, with the error message “): Storage file corrupted.
-Please delete your data directory and relaunch.” shown.
+Expected: the program will not be able to start, with the error message “): Storage file corrupted." shown.
 <!-- @@author -->